 Parents receive individualized attention too, with the Center’s head psychologist and educational director accessible by telephone—even for new-patient consultations before any appointment is scheduled.
 Parents are kept informed of their children's status and progress, including their child's particular strengths and weaknesses, ongoing and overall assessment and remediation, and learning therapies.
 In fact, good communication with parents is a key element of the Center’s commitment to quality service.
 All of the staff – administrative personnel, educational psychologists and coordinators, and learning therapists – use simple, down-to-earth language to help parents fully understand the information their given and utilize it to further help their children’s learning.

 The Cooper Learning Center offers both one-on-one and small-group instruction.
-An after-school reading program and summer reading camp also are available, as are assessment/evaluation services, in-school programs for children, study skills groups, psychological services for children, and special programs and services for parents.
+An after-school reading program also is available, as are assessment/evaluation services, in-school programs for children, study skills groups, psychological services for children, and special programs and services for parents.